Inverted pyramid (journalism)

 The inverted pyramid is a metaphor used by journalists and other writers to illustrate how information should be prioritised and structured in prose (e.g., a news report).
 It is a common method for writing news stories and has wide adaptability to other kinds of texts, such as blogs, editorial columns and marketing factsheets.
 It is a way to communicate the basics about a topic in the initial sentences.
 The inverted pyramid is taught to mass communication and journalism students, and is systematically used in English-language media.

 The inverted or upside-down pyramid can be thought of as a triangle pointing down.
 The widest part at the top represents the most substantial, interesting, and important information that the writer means to convey, illustrating that this kind of material should head the article, while the tapering lower portion illustrates that other material should follow in order of diminishing importance.

 It is sometimes called a summary news lead style, or bottom line up front (BLUF).
-The opposite, the failure to mention the most important, interesting or attention-grabbing elements of a story in the opening paragraphs, is called burying the lede.
+The opposite, the failure to mention the most important, interesting or attention-grabbing elements of a story in the opening paragraphs, is called burying the lead.

 Purpose

-Other styles are also used in news writing, including the "anecdotal lead," which begins the story with an eye-catching tale or anecdote rather than the central facts; and the Q&A, or question-and-answer format.
+Other styles are also used in news writing, including the "anecdotal lead", which begins the story with an eye-catching tale or anecdote rather than the central facts; and the Q&A, or question-and-answer format.
 The inverted pyramid may also include a "hook" as a kind of prologue, typically a provocative quote, question, or image, to entice the reader into committing to reading the full story.

 This format is valued for two reasons.
 First, readers can leave the story at any point and understand it, even if they do not have all the details.
 Second, it conducts readers through the details of the story by the end.

 This system also means that information less vital to the reader's understanding comes later in the story, where it is easier to edit out for space or other reasons.
 This is called "cutting from the bottom."
 Rather than petering out, a story may end with a "kicker"—a conclusion, perhaps call to action—which comes after the pyramid.
 This is particularly common in feature style articles.